 Finally in 2015, a landmark study provided proof that early food introduction could actually prevent allergy – or at least one significant allergy.
-The groundbreaking Learning Early About Peanut Allergy (LEAP) study showed that introducing the maligned legume early in life to infants who were at high risk of an allergy reduced their odds of actually becoming allergic to this food by as much as 80 percent.
-The feeding process also proved a safe intervention: when introducing the food to infants between four and 11 months, the reactions, if any, were mild and resolved with antihistamines.
+The groundbreaking Learning Early About Peanut Allergy (LEAP) study showed that introducing peanut early in life to infants at high risk for an allergy reduced their odds of actually becoming allergic to this food by as much as 80 percent.
+The feeding process also proved a safe intervention.
+When introducing the food to babies between four and 11 months, the reactions, if any, were mild and resolved with antihistamines.

 That study prompted the National Institute of Allergy and Infectious Diseases (NIAID), with the backing of the AAP, the major American allergists’ organizations and patient food allergy organizations, to issue specific guidelines in January 2017 on how parents should introduce peanuts to their infants, depending on a child’s level of allergy risk.

-The allergy guidelines recommend infants with the highest risk of peanut allergy (those with egg allergy or severe eczema or both) begin eating peanut-containing foods at four to six months of age, likely after first being allergy-tested.
+The allergy guidelines recommend babies with the highest risk of peanut allergy (those with egg allergy or severe eczema or both) begin eating peanut-containing foods at four to six months of age, likely after first being allergy-tested.
 They recommend that babies with mild or moderate eczema begin eating peanut-containing foods at six months, while those without eczema or any apparent food allergy can start eating peanut whenever their families would normally begin the food.

-But the online reaction to the new allergy guidelines indicates many parents are not getting the message that eating earlier – not later – is helpful.
+But the online reaction to the new allergy guidelines indicates many parents are not getting the message that feeding earlier is helpful.
 You didn’t have to look far down in the Facebook comments on any article about the NIAID-sponsored guidelines to see the skepticism, resistance and plain misunderstanding of the guidelines or the research that drove them.

 Many mothers objected that the research couldn’t be right – that they ate peanut butter all through pregnancy and breastfeeding, and their child still ended up with a peanut allergy.
 (What articles seldom mentioned is that ingesting proteins through breast milk is not the same as a baby eating peanut.)
 Other parents were adamant that a child’s immune system should mature before being given a potential allergen.